Reflecting On Kurt Cobain's 'Crystalline Understanding' 25 Years Later

 Your purchase helps support NPR programming.
 How?

-From 1991 to 1994, Nirvana was one of the biggest bands in the world with a look and sound that would come to define music in the decade.
-At the height of this fame, though, bandleader Kurt Cobain sometimes seemed like an unwilling participant who'd just been swept up and carried away by Nirvana's success.
+From 1991 to 1994, Nirvana was one of the biggest bands in the world with a look and sound that would come to define the decade's music.
+At the height of this fame, though, bandleader Kurt Cobain sometimes seemed to be an unwilling participant who had just been swept up and carried away by Nirvana's success.
 Then, after less than four years of meteoric fame, Cobain died of suicide on April 5, 1994.
 He was 27.

 A new book reveals that Cobain was far more in control and calculating about the band's success than his public persona suggested.
 The book, Serving the Servant: Remembering Kurt Cobain, is written by Danny Goldberg, Nirvana's manager during the band's era-defining run.

 "For the first part of that meeting, he hardly said anything.
 Krist did a lot of the talking.
-Then, at one point, I asked them, 'Do you want to stay on the indie label?,' because you never know with punk bands," Goldberg remembers.
-"And Kurt suddenly piped in, 'No.' Making it clear that he knew what he wanted, that he wanted to leave the Indie and be on a major, and it also made it clear to me that he was the boss."
+Then, at one point, I asked them, 'Do you want to stay on the indie label?' — because you never know with punk bands," Goldberg remembers.
+"And Kurt suddenly piped in, 'No.' Making it clear that he knew what he wanted, that he wanted to leave the indie and be on a major, and it also made it clear to me that he was the boss."

 As Goldberg tells it, Cobain proved himself to be the boss time and time again.
 "Kurt wrote the songs, he was the lead singer, he was the lead guitar player, he storyboarded the videos, he designed the album covers and he made the decisions."